aronreisx/happy-orphanages/README.md

 ### Requirements

 To follow the process bellow you should have installed [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/).
-If you're considering to edit, [VSCode](https://code.visualstudio.com/) recommendable.
+If you're considering to edit, [VSCode](https://code.visualstudio.com/) is recommendable.

 ### Setting up the application